BEAMODE

 Prototype

-A playable prototype built with Excalidraw and Iterary is available online.
+A playable and editable prototype built with Excalidraw and Iterary is available online, useful for developers, artists, or testers interested in modifying the rules or editing the mockups.

 Field Guide on Excalidraw